Juxtaposition #14

 11. Lady Gaga – How Bad Do U Want Me

-When I played this for my loving wife recently, she said it sounded like the opening credits song from an 80s movie.
+When I played this for My Loving Wife recently, she said it sounded like the opening credits song from an 80s movie.

 12. Ringo Starr feat.
 Billy Strings – Breathless